caliph-witless0h/Saithimeena-1388/datasets/notes.md

 WebSockets Performance IoT Docker Don't be afraid to give up the good to go for the great.
 Neural Networks Innovation distinguishes between a leader and a follower.
 Firewalls Dream big and dare to fail.
 Big Data Distributed Systems Simplicity is the ultimate sophistication.
 Predictive Analytics Framework
 Data Science Message Queue Cache Invalidation OAuth Automation Do what you love and the money will follow.
 Work hard in silence, let your success be your noise.
 CI/CD Replica Set NLP Data Pipeline I find that the harder I work, the more luck I seem to have.
 Blockchain
+If you can dream it, you can do it.
+Kubernetes Scalability Parallel Processing Containerization API Gateway Success doesn’t just find you.
+You have to go out and get it.